verdverm/verdverm.github.io/_sr/04-pge.md

 #### Optimization

-SR is a multi-objective optimization seeks to maximize accuracy while minimizing complexity.
+SR is a multi-objective optimization task seeks to maximize accuracy while minimizing complexity.